 Pay-per-use, Single Visit Passes & Lounge Memberships

-Passes Bessie Coleman VIP Lounge – Location: Terminal 1, Airside, International Boarding Hall, 1st Floor, next to Gate 6.
+- Bessie Coleman VIP Lounge – Location: Terminal 1, Airside, International Boarding Hall, 1st Floor, next to Gate 6.
 Showers are available.
-Lounge Access: Prepaid lounge passes • Lounge membership programs. [ more lounge info ]
+Lounge Access: Prepaid lounge passes • Lounge membership programs.

 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s web site.

-WiFi is available at Pointe-a-Pitre Airport for a fee.
-Connect to the “Orange Network”.
+WiFi is available at Pointe-a-Pitre Airport.
+Connect to the “ORANGE AIRPORT”.

 More Services, Facilities & Things To Do On A Layover At The Airport